Nikki Amuka-Bird: Career

 She appeared in Small Island, the BBC adaptation of Andrea Levy's award-winning novel, broadcast in December 2009.
-In June 2016 it was announced that she and Phoebe Fox would star in the production of Zadie Smith's novel NW.
-It was broadcast on BBC Two on 14 November 2016 and Amuka-Bird received a BAFTA nomination for Best Actress.
+She starred in the TV production of Zadie Smith's novel NW, broadcast on BBC Two on 14 November 2016 and Amuka-Bird received a BAFTA nomination for Best Actress.

 On Christmas Day 2017, she was heard as the voice of the Glass Woman in the Doctor Who Christmas Special "Twice Upon a Time" broadcast on BBC One.

-She is currently playing the role of Rav Mulclair, Head of Judd Mission Control, in HBO's Avenue 5.
-She recently had a few film roles in 2019 for The Personal History of David Copperfield as Miss Steerforth and 2021 for Old as Patricia, a psychologist with epilepsy.
+She played the role of Rav Mulclair, Head of Judd Mission Control, in HBO's Avenue 5 from 2020 to 2022.
+She had a few film roles in 2019 for The Personal History of David Copperfield as Miss Steerforth and 2021 for Old as Patricia, a psychologist with epilepsy.